 If you’ve ever looked at the hair products on the shelf when you visit a salon, it’s likely that you’ve been a little taken aback by the price tag.
 Are salon products good enough to warrant that high cost?

 The short answer is, most of the time.
-The long answer is that there are definitely a lot of times when those expensive salon products have the upper hand.
+The long answer is that there are definitely a lot of times when those expensive have the upper hand.
 Read on to discover whether you should be substituting salon products with a drugstore dupe.

 If you have a difficult-to-manage hair type, you absolutely want to spring for a salon shampoo.
 Some drugstore shampoos are fine for general hair care concerns, but you have to be careful when choosing.